vgisclabs/deltachat-touch/README.md

 # DeltaTouch

-Messaging app for Ubuntu Touch (and now also Nix), powered by deltachat-core.
+Messaging app powered by deltachat-core.
+Originally for Ubuntu Touch, it is now also available on Nix (and more, see wiki).

+## Branches

+* main: Ubuntu Touch 20.04 (focal), Nix, Droidian, Mobian and general development.
+In other words, everything **except** Ubuntu Touch 16.04 (xenial).
+Contributions should be based on main.
+* xenial: Ubuntu Touch 16.04 (xenial).
+* Other branches are for development of specific features that are not ready for usage yet.

-## Important notice to users of Ubuntu Touch focal and the Nix package
+## Infos regarding the Nix package

-This is the xenial branch which contains the version for Ubuntu Touch 16.04 (xenial).
-Please checkout the main branch for Ubuntu Touch 20.04 (focal), the Nix package and everything else.
+Difference(s) to the Ubuntu Touch version:

+* File im- and export is managed via QML FileDialog instead of the Ubuntu Touch specific ContentHub.

+Currently, some things are broken in the Nix package:

+* Recording voice messages may fail due to missing codec
+* Playing audio files may not work
+* Camera does not work
+* Most emojis are not displayed

-## Building
+## Building for Ubuntu Touch 20.04 (focal)

 ### General

 The standard tool to build Ubuntu Touch apps is clickable.
 For this, either docker or podman need to be installed.
-Then the python package `clickable-ut` (**not** `clickable`) can be installed via pip.
+Then the python package `clickable-ut` (**not** 'clickable') can be installed via pip.
 For more instructions regarding the installation of clickable, see <https://clickable-ut.dev> and <https://ubports.gitlab.io/marketing/education/ub-clickable-1/trainingpart1module1.html>.

 Clone this repo: